victorlirafront/admin-backend/README.md

 ```
 <br/>

-Esse comando carregará as rotas da nossa API.
+Esse comando irá mapear as rotas da nossa API.
 A seguinte mensagem aparecerá no terminal:
 `Server is running on http://localhost:3002`

 <br/>